Bensas/RustNESs/plan.md

 - KF works well, but has (c) horrible screen artifacts.
 - IC works well

+**Debugging log 2**
 - After some investigation, I figured out problem (a) is being caused by incorrect mirroring on PPU palette, which is now solved.
 - Problem (b) is still unresolved, but I believe it has to do with sprite zero collision detection.
 - Problem (c) seems to be a combination of factors:
 	- Timing issues: there seems to be screen tearing/wobblyness, and I did find (and fix) a timing issue in branch instructions on the CPU.
 There are probbaly more similar issues.
 I'll use test roms dedicated to timing debugging for this.
 	- One sprite (I believe it's sprite zero) flickers to the top of the screen periodically, since commit ed46d9ecaff4c42a82cb4c619f2b2f9635663ef2.

+**Debugging log 3**
+- Problems (b) and (c) turned out to be caused by the same issue.
+DMA transfers begin on every third cycle of the system clock.
+This can happen when cycle % 2 == 0 or cycle % 2 == 1, but we were making the assumption that it always happened when cycle % 2 == 0.
+By making sure to start the transfer only once cycle % 2 == 0, we managed to fix DMA transfers, and with it, both these problems.
+- We can now run Kung-Fu without issues, yay!
+- We can run SMB, start the game, kill some goombas, but both rendering and collision detection seem to have horizontal alignment issues.
+This corresponds to the results of alignment tests on blargg's sprite_hit_tests.